 “You ain’t seen nothin’ yet.
 Show him the other T you’re buying, Ron,” Jason said.

 “Oh.
 Oh!”
 Steve barely got those words out.
 He stepped closer to see the detail on the image on the T. He looked up at Ron, who was smiling and chuckling.
 “Nice to have known you.
 What kind of flowers would you like on your grave?”

 “No worries.
 My folks are used to me, and this is mild compared to some of the things I’ve brought home, like when I brought Jase home the first time.
 Now, how about some T’s for you?”

 “None from where you got those two, that’s for sure!”
 Steve replied.

 “Hang on a minute, most of these graphic T’s are mild, and some are really funny.
 Take a look at these.
 I picked them out for you.”

 Ron began showing the T’s he’d picked for Steve.

 “This white T has the word ‘obey’ showing through a red background.
-This one has a tiger printed all over the T. Think about wearing it with a black shirt, either short or long sleeves.
+This one has a tiger image printed all over it, front and back.
+Think about wearing it with a black shirt, either short or long sleeves.
 You like Coke, right?
 This red Coca-Cola pocket T is great with any color shirt.
 I like this black T with a full-color melting Rubik’s Cube.
-And this yellow Cheerios T. This blue T that has a Charlie Brown cartoon with a word balloon that reads ‘Everything seems hopeless’ is priceless.
+And this yellow T with a huge single Cheerios cereal on it.
+This blue T that has a Charlie Brown cartoon with a word balloon that reads ‘Everything seems hopeless’ is priceless.
 My favorite is this gray T with the word ‘Polaroid’ and under it a rainbow flag.
 That one is a winner for every gay guy, and I’m buying one for me.”

 “I’ll buy one for me, too,” Jason said.
 “It’s like the gay rainbow flag but more subtle.”